radgrad/docusaurus2/docs/evaluation/coding-categories.md

 ### 14. Internships are important to include in RadGrad.

 * "I wish I could see the internship opportunities because one thing I learned from my siblings is that interning is very important."

+### 15. RadGrad broadened my perspective on computer science.

+* "It truly opened up my eyes to the many things open for me to further my college experience."
+* "There were a lot of options for interests and career goals which I find very helpful to a novice in the field of computer science."